ludocode/onramp/docs/virtual-machine.md

 Each instruction specifies the type of its arguments.
 Arguments can be one of several types:

-- A "reg" argument is the name of a register.
+- A "reg" (or `r`) argument is the name of a register.
 It must be a byte in the range `80`-`8F`.
-- An "imm" argument is a literal byte.
+- An "imm" (or `i`) argument is a literal byte.
 It can have any value.
-- A "mix" argument is one byte that translates to a 32-bit value.
+- A "mix" (or `m`) argument is one byte that translates to a 32-bit value.
 How it is translated depends on its hexadecimal prefix:
     - If it is in the range `80`-`8F`, its value is the content of the named register.
     - If it is in the range `00`-`7F`, it is an immediate positive value with high bits set to zero.
     - If it is in the range `90`-`FF`, it is an immediate negative value; it is sign-extended, i.e. the high 24 bits are set.

 Most instructions take mix-type arguments as input.
 This makes it easy to do math between registers and small immediate values without complicating the instruction set.

-Conversely, the destination of instructions are almost always reg-type.
+All instructions perform unsigned operations.
+(However, since any overflow is discarded, the result in most cases is the same as signed two's complement, so you can use signed two's complement operations if that's all you have.
+The exceptions have a `u` suffix to differentiate them from their signed `s` counterparts in compound assembly.)